microsoft/CSS-SystemCenter-ServiceManager/Misc/FixForBug30409283/readme.md

 - build_scdm_db.sql
 - build_scdw_db.sql

-This files are then used by SCSM 2022 UR2.
+These files are then used by SCSM 2022 UR2, however as they are missing, UR2 fails.

 # Resolution
 - Download the files from ...